albertodeago/rate-limitation/README.md

 ## Browser support
 Using Promises the library supports only modern browsers excluding IE11.
-But you can easily make it work in IE11 by installing a Promise polyfills like [this one](https://github.com/taylorhakes/promise-polyfill)
+But you can easily make it work in IE11 by installing a Promise polyfills like <a href="https://github.com/taylorhakes/promise-polyfill" target="_blank">this one</a>

 ### TODO list
  - [] expose only useful API (encapsulate private methods)